 I’m a big burger fan!
 Who isn’t right?
 You may remember some of my other burgers like my…

 just to name a few!
 Grilled burgers in the summer are the best!
 Although you could make this inside as well.
+You might also like this great list of gourmet hamburger recipes.

 How to Make a Killer Burger